-The difference between fair market value and book value should be shown in the books of
+The difference between fair market value and book value should be shown in the books of account and as a net asset adjustment in Part III.

 In column (d).
-Enter on line 25 all contributions, gifts, and grants the foundation paid during the year with the following exceptions.
+Enter on line 25 all contributions, gifts, and grants the foundation paid during the year.

-- Don't include contributions to organizations controlled by the foundation or by one or more disqualified persons, or contributions to nonoperating private foundations, unless the donee organization is exempt from tax under section 501(c)(3) and redistributes the contributions, and the foundation maintains sufficient evidence of redistribution, in accordance with section 4942(g)(3) and Regulations section 53.4942(a)-3(c). - Don't include contributions paid from a nonoperating private foundation to a Type III supporting organization as defined under section 4943(f)(5) that isn't a functionally integrated Type III supporting organization as defined under section 4943(f)(5)(B).
-See Regulations section 1.509(a)-4(i) and Notice 2014-4, 2014-2 I.R.B.
-274, available at IRS.gov/irb/2014-2 IRB/ar14.html. - Don't include contributions paid from a nonoperating private foundation to any supporting organization if a disqualified person of the private foundation controls the supporting organization or any of its supported organizations.
-See Regulations section 53.4942(a)-3(a)(3). - Don't reduce the amount of grants paid in the current year by the amount of grants paid in a prior year returned or recovered in the current year.
-Report those repayments on Part I, line 9, column (c), and in Part X, line 4. - Don't include any payments of set-asides (see the instructions for Part XI, line 3) taken into account as qualifying distributions in the current year or any prior year.
-All set-asides are included in qualifying distributions (Part XI, line 3) in the year of the set-aside, regardless of when paid. - Don't include current-year write-offs of prior years' program-related investments.
-All program-related investments are included in qualifying distributions (Part XI, line 1b) in the year the investment is made. - Don't include any payments that aren't qualifying distributions as defined in section 4942(g)(1).
+- Do not include contributions to organizations controlled by the foundation or by a disqualified person (see General Instruction C for definitions).
+Do not include contributions to nonoperating private foundations unless the donees are exempt from tax under section 501(c)(3), they redistribute the contributions, and they maintain sufficient evidence of redistributions according to the regulations under section 4942(g). - Do not reduce the amount of grants paid in the current year by the amount of grants paid in a prior year that was returned or recovered in the current year.
+Report those repayments in column (c), line 9, and in Part XI, line 4a. - Do not include any payments of set-asides (see instructions for Part XII, line 3) taken into account as qualifying distributions in the current year or any prior year.
+All set-asides are included in qualifying distributions (Part XII, line 3) in the year of the set-aside regardless of when paid. - Do not include current year's write-offs of prior years' program-related investments.
+All program-related investments are included in qualifying distributions (Part XII, line 1b) in the year the investment is made. - Do not include any payments that are not qualifying distributions as defined in section 4942(g)(1).